VouDoo/dotfiles/docs/windows/setup.md

 Download and install from <https://code.visualstudio.com/download>.

-Then, synchronize the configuration with the GitHub account.
+Then, synchronize the configuration with your GitHub account.